sfackler/rust-openssl/README.md

 ### OSX

-Although OpenSSL 0.9.8 is preinstalled on OSX this library is being phased out of OSX and this crate also does not support this version of OpenSSL.
+Although OpenSSL 0.9.8 is preinstalled on OSX this library is being phased out of OSX and this crate also does not support that version of OpenSSL.
 To use this crate on OSX you'll need to install OpenSSL via some alternate means, typically
-homebrew:
+Homebrew:

 ```bash
 brew install openssl
 ```

+If Homebrew is installed to the default location of `/usr/local`, OpenSSL will be automatically detected.

 ### Windows MSVC